WilliamZhang20/Temp-Aware-Mug/README.md

-# ECE198 Project - Mug Temperature Tracker
+# ECE 198 Project - Hot Drink Temperature Tracker

 This project is for the ECE 198 Project Studio course in 1A Computer Engineering at the University of Waterloo, created by Wilson Cheng and William Zhang.